awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "Using a resource with wildcards (*) and NotAction can be overly permissive because it allows iam:PassRole permissions on all resources.
-We recommend that you specify resource ARNs or add the iam:PassedToService condition key to your statement.
+We recommend that you specify resource ARNs or add the iam:PassedToService condition key to your statement."
-"
 ```

 **Resolving the security warning**